-Rodauth is the Ruby's most advanced authentication framework.
+Rodauth is Ruby's most advanced authentication framework.
 There are other authentication frameworks for Ruby, such as Devise, Authlogic, and Sorcery, but all of them are Rails-specific.
 Rodauth offers many advantages over competing frameworks:

 - Rodauth works with any rack application, not just Rails.
 It can run as a rack middleware on non-Roda applications.
 It can also be used as a library in non-web applications.

 - Rodauth uses a more secure password hash storage model that cannot leak password hashes without a privilege escalation attack on the database.